Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/UptimeOrchestrator/classes/UptimeOrchestrator.md

 `K` *extends* keyof [`UptimeEvents`](../../events/eventTypes/interfaces/UptimeEvents.md)

+The event name (must be a key in EventMap).

 #### Parameters

 ##### event

 `K`

-The event name to listen for
+The event name to listen for.

 ##### listener

 (`data`) => `void`

-Function to call when the event is emitted
+Function to call when the event is emitted.

 #### Returns

 `this`

-This event bus instance for chaining
+This event bus instance for chaining.

 #### Remarks